 PPD can last different amounts of time for everyone.
 However, if you’ve been dealing with the symptoms of PPD for more than just a couple of weeks, it is highly recommended to seek help.

-Helping a Loved One Seek Depression Treatment
+Tips to Help a Loved One Suffering from Depression

 It’s difficult to see someone you love suffer with depression or a depressive disorder.
 It’s difficult to know what direction to take, and you don’t want to make the situation worse.